sparkflows/sparkflows-docs/docs/processors/Util/repartition.rst

 Repartition
 ==========

-This node repartitions incoming dataframes into a specified number of partitions
+This node repartitions incoming dataframe into a specified number of partitions

 Input
 ----------